ranneyd/blockchain_for_babies/README.md

 # baby-blockchain
-Official repo of the [Blockchain for Babies](http://blockchainforbabies.com) hackathon team.
+Repo of the [Blockchain for Babies](http://blockchainforbabies.com) hackathon team.

 ## Overview
 Blockchain For Babies is a federated identity site for medical records.